Padmasambhava: Vajra Guru mantra

 Like most Sanskrit mantras in Tibet, the Tibetan pronunciation demonstrates dialectic variation and is generally Om Ah Hung Benza Guru Pema Siddhi Hung.
+This mantra does require transmission and it is usually requested that no one shares the mantra, but it can only be read.

 In the Tibetan Buddhist traditions, particularly in Nyingma, the Vajra Guru mantra is held to be a powerful mantra engendering communion with the Three Vajras of Padmasambhava's mindstream and by his grace, all enlightened beings.
 The 14th century tertön Karma Lingpa wrote a famous commentary on the mantra.

 According to the great tertön Jamyang Khyentse Wangpo, the basic meaning of the mantra is:

 Seven Line Prayer

 The Seven Line Prayer to Padmasambhava (Guru Rinpoche) is a well-known prayer that is recited by many Tibetans daily and is said to contain the most sacred and important teachings of Dzogchen:

 Jamgon Ju Mipham Gyatso composed a famous commentary to the Seven Line Prayer called White Lotus.
 It explains the meaning of the prayer in five levels of meaning intended to catalyze a process of realization.
 These hidden teachings are described as ripening and deepening, in time, with study and with contemplation.
 There is also a shorter commentary by Tulku Thondup.